JenteVM/JVM-Authorization-Tool/README.md

   * allows you to authenticate a user with a token (token gets refreshed upon doing so), this needs to be done with a post request
 * __base_url/api/__*db_id*__/users/authenticate/__*int:time_extension*__/0/__
   * allows you to authenticate a user with username and password (token is generated upon succesfull log in), this needs to be done with a post request

+## Notice:
+I have made use of AI to go to the module base I have now.
+It is AI assisted coding.
+It is all tested and should not cause issues but I did want to bring this to your attention for if you find it important.